POEM: The World’s Shortest Meditation

 What have you done for me lately?

 The meditation offered in this poem is surely not an all-purpose formula for effective meditation practice.
-Still, centering on breath as both a process and content of meditation offers quick access to the inherent in our very existence.
+Still, centering on breath as both a process and content of meditation offers quick access to the gratitude inherent in our very existence.
 The phrase “waiting to exhale” is reversed here, replaced with “waiting to inhale.”
 “Waiting to exhale,” in popular usage, can be a long and winding road to either letting go or relaxing into a situation.
-“Waiting to inhale,” is grounded in one of the most powerful and immediate forces in our , the need to breathe.
+“Waiting to inhale,” is grounded in one of the most powerful and immediate life forces present in our life, the need to breathe.
 This force will easily overpower us if we somehow feel a desire to resist.
-This overwhelming invitation to appreciate such a force is built into our very human existence.
-Breathing has been a perennial focus in meditation practice because of the somewhat odd that such a basic life function, necessary to sustain our life over the horizon of seconds, is directly subject to our willful .
+This overwhelming invitation to appreciate such a life force is built into our very human existence.
+Breathing has been a perennial focus in meditation practice because of the somewhat odd reality that such a basic life function, necessary to sustain our life over the horizon of seconds, is directly subject to our willful control.
 This interface between conscious and unconscious forces is ripe for fruitful meditation practice, offering a bridge between conscious and unconscious realities.
-Why we have direct willful over breathing escapes me.
+Why we have direct willful control over breathing escapes me.
 When is our conscious direction of our breathing superior to the unconscious regulation our bodies provide?
 I suppose if you have an infantile desire to seek a terroristic ransom from a parent by threatening to turn blue from lack of oxygen, it may come in handy.
-Nevertheless, even in this case, unconscious forces of a more benevolent and enlightened will come to the rescue by robbing the most willful of their and return them to a greater bodily .
+Nevertheless, even in this case, unconscious forces of a more benevolent and enlightened nature will come to the rescue by robbing the most willful of their consciousness and return them to a greater bodily harmony.

 This entry was posted in Poems, Political and Philosophical Musings and tagged , , , , , , , , , , , , , , , , , , , , , , , , .
 Bookmark the permalink.